Estimation and prediction of credit risk based on rating transition systems: Simulation and Comparison

+Although the macroeconomic-risk model presented an outstanding performance in previous test, one may doubt the consistency of such good performance.
+Next, we repeat previous three steps for 1000 times to check this model's performance.
+For every time, we can get two series of estimated transition probability matrices $(\hat P_{ij,t}^Z)$ and $(\hat P_{ij,t}^{New})$.
+Then, we compare the mean-square error (MSE) of these two methods.
+The result for $\textbf{PD}_8$ is presented in Figure 2, which clearly shows that our method is better than that of one factor model.
+Other graphs for $\textbf{PD}_{k}$ for $k=1,\ldots,7$ are given in Figure 3 in Appendix.

-in which black line is the MSE curve for one-parameter estimator, red line is that of new estimator.
-This graph clearly shows that, in $1000$ times average, the new estimator is closer to the true value.
+In Figure \ref{fig2}, black line is the MSE curve for one factor model, red line is MSE curve for macroeconomic-risk model.
+This graph clearly shows that, in $1000$ times average, the estimated \textbf{PD} of macroeconomic-risk model is still closer to its true value.

+Consequently, these simulation results demonstrate that the macroeconomic-risk model could provide a more effective estimate of \textbf{PD} than one factor model.